petrsmid/unicredit-connector/README.md

 The Unicredit API
 =================

-In order to use the Unicredit API one has to purchase this feature - see e.g. [here](http://www.unicreditbank.sk/sk/Firmy/Cash-management/Elektronicke-bankovnictvo/Businessnet-professional).
+In order to use the [Unicredit API](https://www.unicreditbank.sk/content/dam/cee2020-pws-sk/en-documents/cash-management/BusinessNet_Connect_Produktovy_list_EN.pdf) one has to purchase this feature.
 It costs monthly around 8,- EUR.
-See the [price list](http://www.unicreditbank.sk/att/151087/14814_UCB_Cennik_SK_firmy_01072015_v2.pdf).
+See the [price list](https://www.unicreditbank.sk/content/dam/cee2020-pws-sk/sk-dokumenty/ostatne/cenniky/CENNIK_PODNIKATELIA_01082017_SK.pdf).

-For a detailed information please read the [technical document](https://www.unicreditbank.cz/files/download/electronic_banking/BusinessNet_Connect_Integration_document.pdf) provided by the Unicredit bank.
+For a detailed information please read the [technical document](https://www.unicreditbank.cz/content/dam/cee2020-pws-cz/en-documents/cash-management/BusinessNet_Connect_Integration_document.pdf) provided by the Unicredit bank.
 Here we provide only a brief description.

 The Unicredit interface is a webdav folder (e.g. on address https://sk.unicreditbanking.net/webdav/) - one can mount it as a disk into Windows Explorer, mount it in Linux or open in [Total Commander](http://www.ghisler.com/) with [additional Webdav plugin](http://www.ghisler.com/plugins.htm) (this is the most reliable solution which I strongly recommend).